 Differences between endometriosis and IBS

-The most common symptoms shared between endometriosis and IBS are abdominal pain and cramping.
-Aside from these two symptoms, patients with IBS report having one or more additional symptoms.
+The most common symptoms shared between endometriosis and IBS include abdominal pain and cramping.
+Aside from these two symptoms, patients with IBS report having one or more additional symptoms:

 - Abdominal distension